mempko/firestr/INSTALL.md

 first have to add a public firegreet server to your greeter list under the contact menu.

-You can run your own or add `http://mempko.com:8080'
+You can run your own or add mempko (http://mempko.com:8080)

 To connect with someone, create an invite file and give it to them in a secure way.
 Also get their invite file.
 They can then add you as a